 Program Grant is very excited to continue the Growing Great program this fall with our 1000 square foot learning garden.
 Trained parent volunteers will provide standards-based, grade specific garden lessons to our student body.
 As Grant students dig in the dirt, plant seeds, and watch their harvest come to life, we hope to instill in them a heightened awareness of the importance of food choices and deepen their connection to our earth.

-Beginning the first full week of school, the entire school participates in Late Start Fridays.
-School begins at 9:44am each Friday.
-The “late start” allows the teaching staff to meet on a weekly basis to engage in staff development meetings, grade-level articulation meetings, and individual and team planning.
-Childcare services are extended in the mornings at no additional cost for those already enrolled in CREST or SAP.
+Beginning the first full week of school, the entire school participates in Early Release Wednesdays.
+School is dismissed on a staggered schedule.
+Please refer to the Bell Schedule on this website or in the weekly Gecko Gazette newsletter.
+The “early release” allows the teaching staff to meet on a weekly basis to engage in staff development meetings, grade-level articulation meetings, and individual and team planning.
+Childcare services begin at the published dismissal times at no additional cost for those already enrolled in CREST or SAP.

 A school is only as good as its teaching and support staff and Grant has an abundance of outstanding educators.
-The teaching staff has worked together for many years, forming grade level teams to plan and implement challenging and differentiated curriculum.
+The teaching staff has worked together for many years, forming grade-level teams to plan and implement challenging and differentiated curricula.
 Our Specialized Academic Instruction program allows for all children with special needs to receive outstanding support and instruction.
 Every child is included a part of each day in general education classes.
-Our support staff includes instructional assistants in kindergarten through 3rd grade classrooms, thanks to VSS, as well as in special education classes.
-Our new Literacy coaches (one full time and one 40%) are here to build the capacity of our teachers and assistants.
-The support staff includes one fulltime and a part time speech pathologist, an 80% psychologist, one credentialed half time reading teacher, primary and upper child care staff supported by both our District and our City, one part time nurse and a part time health aide, an office staff of 2.5 people , three fulltime custodians (one day and two night), three 5 hour PE coaches, a full time librarian and multiple part time yard supervisors.
-Finally, Grant's administration (one full time principal and a part-time assistant principal) is experienced, hands-on and provides leadership for all 650 students, 75 staff members and almost 1300 parents and community members.
+Our support staff includes instructional assistants in kindergarten through 3rd-grade classrooms, thanks to VSS, as well as in special education classes.
+Our new Literacy coaches (one full-time and one 40%) are here to build the capacity of our teachers and assistants.
+The support staff includes one full-time and a part-time speech pathologist, an 80% psychologist, one credentialed half-time reading teacher, primary and upper child care staff supported by both our District and our City, one part-time nurse, a part-time health aide, an office staff of 2.5 people, three fulltime custodians (one day and two night), three 5 hour PE coaches, a full-time librarian, and multiple part-time yard supervisors.
+Finally, Grant's administration (one full-time principal and two part-time assistant principals) is experienced, and hands-on, and provides leadership for all 560 students, 95 staff members, and almost 1300 parents and community members.

 You won't find a more involved school than Grant.
 Over the course of the school year, we have a huge number of special events including fundraisers, awards assemblies, festivals and carnivals, bingo nights, career day, math night, science expo and coffees.
 At Grant, every parent has the opportunity to become an integral part of the school.